Pre-0013/All-projects/README.md

-# All-projects
+# GPS Tracker (ESP_32)
-This repository includes all projects code
+This repository includes code for GPS Tracker using ESP32